pygobject/pycairo/docs/reference/surfaces.rst

    .. method:: get_extents()

-      :returns: (x, y, width, height) a 4-tuple of float or :obj:`None` if the surface is unbounded.
+      :returns: a rectangle or :obj:`None` if the surface is unbounded.
+      :rtype: Rectangle

       Get the extents of the recording-surface.